fdanilogamu/fdanilogamu.github.io/docs/intro.md

 Interviews and CVs can only go so far when it comes to understanding who someone really is in a professional context.

-You’re often left with a few bullet points and a CV snapshot, which isn’t enough to assess learning curve, adaptability, or how a person actually thinks through problems.
+You’re often left with a few bullet points and a CV, which isn’t enough to assess learning curve, adaptability, or how a person actually thinks through problems.

 <br>